Express Emotions with I Statements

 First, evaluate the situation:

-• How important is it to me?
+• Evaluate how important it is to you

 1. Observations – state the facts, describe the situation